-Candidates for admission must satisfy a Level Two criminal background check before being accepted to the program.
+Candidates for admission must satisfy a Level Two criminal background check, in addition to a GSA/OIG background check, before being accepted to the program.
 This information will be maintained and stored by the office of student services.
 It should be noted that some clinical sites may require updating of the criminal background check prior to beginning a clinical rotation at that site.
 Policies of the clinical site supersede program policies while the student is engaged in clinical training at that site.
 Before the start of the clinical phase, students must sign the Consent to Release Information form (Clinical-Appendix AQ) to authorize AdventHealth University Physician Assistant program to release information to any facility that requests verification of the student's documentation.